 OpenStreetMap United Kingdom C.I.C has five Directors.
 The Directors are responsible for the administration of the company and financing projects.
 They do however need your help in delivering projects, generating ideas and deciding priorities.
 To get involved, please join our Loomio group and consider becoming a member.

 Rob Nickerson joined OpenStreetMap when he realised it was a perfect way to combine his passions of rambling and tech, two words that equally describe his time within OSM.
-He has meandered from mapping (with paper, GPS, camera, laptop, dictaphone and mobile phone), to writing documentation, to developing new tagging schemes, to website design and even a tiny bit of software development.
-When it came to running the scholarship program for the 2016 and 2017 ‘State of the Map’ conferences however, his focus (and many late nights) helped ensure that over 30 scholars from all over the world could share their love of OpenStreetMap on the global stage.
+He has meandered from mapping (with paper, GPS, camera, laptop, dictaphone and mobile phone), to writing documentation, to developing new tagging schemes, to website design, and even a tiny bit of software development.
+When running the scholarship program for the 2016 and 2017 ‘State of the Map’ conferences, his focus (and many late nights) helped ensure that over 30 scholars from all over the world could share their love of OpenStreetMap on the global stage.

-An OSM contributor since 2007 and a keen open data and open source software proponent.
-He runs a software consultancy specialising in home-buyers information and geo-related games.
+An OSM contributor since 2007 and a keen proponent of open data and open source software.
+Jez runs a software consultancy specialising in home-buyers information and geo-related games.